 Most retirees would probably want to avoid the hustle and bustle of Rio de Janeiro...
 Brazil is becoming known for rapid development of new beach towns...
-The first thing I would do if retiring to Brazil appeals to you is is subscibe to International Living Magazine, which contains articles and information on Brazil, new ones almost every month.
+The first thing I would do if retiring to Brazil appeals to you is get the guide to Brazil.

 For beach lovers, you cannot beat the northeastern coast of Brazil... recent new roads make it very easy to get around... and the real estate prices are truly spectacular.

 There are hundreds of miles of beaches like the above picture...Cumbuco is one of the favorites mentioned frequently in International Living magazine... it would be a great place to start.